Do you wish to take your ELT career to the next level and sharpen your knowledge and competencies as an experienced teacher?

 Do you wish to get a widely recognized certificate awarded by Cambridge English Assessment and increase your chances of getting a senior teaching position or becoming a Director of Studies?

 The DELTA Module Two course is part of the Cambridge DELTA Diploma, a Level-7 TEFL qualification recognised worldwide.
-The information on this page concerns the DELTA Module Two Online course option.
-If you are interested in the face to face course option, please visit this page: DELTA Module Two Face to Face.

 On our synchronous DELTA interactive online course, the whole course is based on synchronous interaction: you meet the tutors and other trainees online, on a platform like Zoom, and interact with them live; you work on tasks together, ask questions live, discuss issues live and, if you are attending a full time course, you see your tutors every day.

 Teaching practice can also take place in an online live classroom or in a face to face classroom if you are in or near Athens: the choice is yours!

 Frequently asked questions

 No, you don't.
 All of the DELTA Modules can be done online or face to face.
 For Module Two, your teaching practice can be done with an online class or with an in-person class with the tutor/assessor observing remotely if necessary, with the lesson being live-streamed to them.